rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  That is a perfect segue for lucid dreaming,
 *  which is the awareness that we are dreaming well in a dream.
 *  Is lucid dreaming real?
-*  Can we train ourselves to lucid dream?
+*  Can we train ourselves to lucid dream
-*  And what is the value of lucid dreaming?
+*  and what is the value of lucid dreaming?
 *  Is it just a fun game we can play?
 *  Is there any reason we should attempt to lucid dream
 *  if we don't already or encourage more lucid dreaming?